Should You Take Probiotics?

 Experts will oversee the production process to ensure live cultures are maintained and that the product will be effective when reaching consumers.

-How to Store Probiotics: Fridge or Shelf?
+How to Store Probiotics: Refrigerator or Cabinet?

 While there are general similarities amongst all bacteria, each species has unique sensitivities and tolerances to different environments.
 Unlike regular pharmaceuticals, probiotics contain living organisms, so it is necessary to consider where you store that bottle of supplements so that you don’t accidentally kill your good bacteria before they have even been ingested.